antrea-io/antrea/docs/ovs-pipeline.md

    essentially a "dmac" table.
  * reg1 (NXM_NX_REG1): it is used to store the egress OF port for the packet.
 It is set by [DNATTable] for traffic destined to services and by [L2ForwardingCalcTable] otherwise.
-It is consummed by [L2ForwardingOutTable] to output each packet to the correct port.
+It is consumed by [L2ForwardingOutTable] to output each packet to the correct port.

 ## Network Policy Implementation